-99. Fieldwork and the viewpoint analysis have both indicated that the built development is not visible from the other three aspect areas within the study area (as set out in Figure LV1).
-These aspect areas occupy limited parts of the study area as well as showing extremely limited potential visibility of the built development, which in reality is screened by the wealth of intervening vegetation.
+102. Fieldwork and the viewpoint analysis have both indicated that the steel portal frame building, fencing and gate are not visible from the other three aspect areas within the study area (as set out in Figure LV1).
+These aspect areas occupy limited parts of the study area as well as showing extremely limited potential visibility of the proposal, which in reality is screened by the wealth of intervening vegetation.
 As a result, no impacts on the landscape character of these aspect areas is expected.